helenhsn/obsidian-git-sync/LIG/ECO-FEEDBACK DESIGN DIMENSIONS/DISPLAY/Mechanism/Sections/Modality.md

 ###### Subsection of [[Mechanism]]

 ##### Question related
-- *What is the perceptual mode of interface ?*
+- *What is the perceptual mode of interface?*

 ##### Notes
 > Relates to the perceptual mode of interface.
 The **predominant mode** of eco-feedback is **[[Visual]]**, but there are some excellent examples regarding **[[Auditory]]** and **[[Tactile]]** eco-feedbacks.